Lillian1070/showcase_python_EDA_1/README.md

 ## Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) techniques using Python.
 The main focus is to uncover patterns, trends, and insights in the dataset.
 The EDA involves:

-- Visualizing the data (covering univariate, bivariate, and geospatial analysis)
+- Data visualization (covering univariate, bivariate, and geospatial analysis)
-- Feature engineering (if needed)
+- Feature engineering
-- Identifying patterns or trends
+- Identifying patterns and trends
 - Investigating feature importance
 - Checking assumptions